Has the UN lost the refugee debate in Europe?

 Damaging policies

-As I write this, a statement (not the first) arrives from UN human rights experts.
+As I write this, a statementexternal link (not the first) arrives from UN human rights experts.
 Italy’s policy, they say, “is misleading and is not in line with both general international law and international human rights law.
 Instead, restrictive migration policies contribute to exacerbating migrants’ vulnerabilities and only serve to increase trafficking in persons.”

 The likely result of such a policy, the experts conclude: “it would seriously undermine the human rights of migrants, including asylum seekers, as well as victims of torture, of trafficking in persons and of other serious human rights abuses.”